shankar4/Functional-Genomics/README.md

 4. Setting up my PC for the biostar course: Directions are given in the online book.
 They work.
 First initialize terminal configuration (section 1.1) and then install conda for creating 'bioinfo' environment (section 1.2).
 It uses python3.
 I installed doctor.py as per the online version of the handbook.
 It indicated that R is missing, along with a few optional program and an error.
 First, i will install R and then run doctor.py --fixme.
 Installing R on Linux requires update of /etc/apt/sources.list.
 See also: https://help.ubuntu.com/lts/serverguide/configuration.html .
 It cannot be done through LibreOffice Writer as it requires sudo.
 Here is the method: https://askubuntu.com/questions/197564/how-do-i-add-a-line-to-my-etc-apt-sources-list

 5. use 'file <full file name>' to find out what type of file a document is.

+6. For R and RStudio installation, I used this: https://www.r-bloggers.com/how-to-install-r-on-linux-ubuntu-16-04-xenial-xerus/ .